 Peter put his hand lightly on my shoulder.
 “Sit down.
 Would you like a drink?”
 I nodded.
 He poured another glass of the dark red Starosel.
 I was interested to see if would have the same effect as they day before.
 It didn’t.
 All my senses seemed to have become vitiated.
 Peter himself was making do with water, though I suppose it could have been neat gin.

 He turned and stared at the fireplace for a moment though there was nothing to see there.
-“Did you know that she…that we, used to live in Bel and Steve’s house, where you’re staying?”
+“Did you know that she…we, used to live in Bel and Steve’s house, where you’re staying?”

 I felt a tiny shiver run down my neck.
 “No, I didn’t.”

 “We grew up there.
 She was five years younger than me.”
 He sighed and quickly glanced at his watch.
 “My parents divorced shortly before Sally was born.
 My father left and Martin moved in.”
 Again he stared into the non-existent fire.
 “Martin was not an easy man.
 He had…problems.
 Depression, bi-polar disorder – perhaps more.
-One didn’t speak of such things in those days, of course.”
+One didn’t speak of such things in those days.”
 He smiled grimly to himself.
 “My mother certainly didn’t.
-I think she thought it was all some kind of…illusion, a phase.
-Just something that the neighbours talked up because they didn’t approve.”
+I think she thought it was all some kind of…illusion.
+A phase.
+Something the neighbours talked up because they didn’t approve.”
 He fixed me with a level stare.
 “It wasn’t.”